 So, even if there are some silver production gains in China or Africa, stated by the GFMS in the World Silver Survey’s Interim Report (released in November)… I doubt they are going to offset all of these declines.

-Thus, falling base metal production will impact world silver mine supply more than gold.
-Which is precisely why I believe silver will outperform gold in the future.
+Thus, falling base metal production will impact the world's silver mine supply more than gold.
+This is precisely why I believe silver will outperform gold in the future.